arranger1044/spyn-repr/README.md

 ## Extracting Embeddings
 Given a dataset split into train, validation and test, the embedding generation functions will produce the new train, validation and test splits according to a model and some filtering criterion.
+The output splits are generally in a pickle file, but can be saved in the same format of the textual datasets with the `--save-txt` option.
 In addition to that, for SPN models, a feature file map will be generated, comprising information about the node used to generate each feature.

 ### Extracting SPN embeddings
 To extract the embeddings for a dataset from an SPN model one can use